RYBD BLOG

 Choosing a Business Entity

-S corporations avoid the double taxation drawback of C corps.
-S corporations allow profits and losses to be passed directly to owners’ personal income without being subjected to corporate tax rates.
+S corporations avoid the double taxation drawback of C corporations by passing profits and losses directly to owners’ personal income without subjecting them to corporate tax rates.

 Advantages

-• S corporation business income is not subjected to self-employment or payroll tax, saving tax at Medicare (and potentially Social Security) rates.
+• S corporation business income avoids self-employment or payroll tax, saving tax at Medicare (and potentially Social Security) rates.

-• S corporations can be owned by an individual or have up to 100 shareholders (with restrictions).
+• An individual or up to 100 shareholders (with restrictions) can own an S corporation.

 Disadvantages

-• Active owners must be on the payroll and be paid a ”reasonable salary.”
+• Active owners must join the payroll and be receive a ”reasonable salary.”

-• Passive investors’ distributions are treated as “passive income,” which makes the earnings subject to Net Investment Income Tax.
+• The IRS treats passive investors’ distributions as “passive income,” making those earnings subject to Net Investment Income Tax.

-• Generally, S corporations must be owned by individuals rather than other entities.
-In some cases where a tax election is made, certain qualified trusts can own S corporation stock.
+• Generally, individuals, not other entities, must own S corporations.
+In some cases where the owner makes a tax election, certain qualified trusts can own S corporation stock.

-• Distributions of S corporation-owned property that has appreciated and depreciated above or below Fair Market Value (FMV) is treated as a FMV sale to the shareholder, creating taxable gain for S corporation owners.
+• When an S corporation distributes property that has appreciated or depreicated above or below Fair Market Value (FMV), the IRS treats the transaction as an FMV sale to the shareholder, creating taxable gain for S corporation owners.

-• Owner salaries are not treated as Qualified Business Income for the purpose of Section 199A QBI deduction.
+• The IRS does not treat owner salaries as Qualified Business Income (QBI) for the purpose of the Section 199A QBI deduction.

 When S Corporations Make Sense